hanrach/p2d_fast_solver/README.md

-# p2d_solver
+# P2D Solver

-Solver for pseudo-2D model of Li-ion battery
+This repository contains the solver for pseudo-2D model of Li-ion battery based on Finite Difference Method.
+The model is taken from the P2D model outlined in the [paper](http://web.mit.edu/braatzgroup/Torchio_JElectSoc_2016.pdf) by Torchio et al.